MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/setup.md

 - **Platform Support → Mixed Reality OpenXR Plugin**
 - [Optional] **Spatial Audio → Microsoft Spatializer**

 For MRTK3 packages, refer to the [package overview page](packages/packages-overview.md) for information on packages and then select the ones that fit your needs.
-If you are new to MRTK3 and just want to get started quickly, feel free to check the Input and UX Components packages and go from there.
-These two packages, along with their dependencies (automatically added by the Feature Tool), will enable you to explore most of our UX offerings and create projects ready to be deployed to various XR devices.
+If you are new to MRTK3 and just want to get started quickly, check the **Input and UX Components packages** and go from there.
+These two packages, along with their dependencies (automatically added by the Feature Tool), will enable you to complete the rest of setup, explore most of our UX offerings and create projects ready to be deployed to various XR devices.
 Remember you can always come back to the Feature Tool and add more packages to your project later.

 When you're finished selecting packages, click **Get features** and then follow the instructions in the Mixed Reality Feature Tool to import the selected packages into your Unity project.